nishtwowhoo/BitTyme/README.md

 ## 1. Project Overview

 ### 🎯 The Problem
-University students are increasingly overwhelmed by competing commitments.
-However, they rarely burn out from one massive task.
-Instead, it is the silent, multi-dimensional accumulation of academic deadlines, part-time jobs, social obligations, and everyday errands that drains them.
+If you ask any university student how they’re doing, the answer is almost always the same: *"I’m fine, just busy."*

+Between lectures, part-time jobs, group projects, club commitments, and the endless list of everyday errands, students are constantly juggling a million tiny details.
+But we rarely burn out because of one giant exam or a single bad day.
+Instead, it’s a slow, quiet, multi-dimensional pile-up.
+Because we can't see how much energy we're actually burning, we keep saying "yes" to new commitments, pushing back rest, and running on absolute empty until we suddenly crash.

-Existing solutions like **Google Calendar, Notion, and Todoist** fall short because they are strictly **time-centric or task-centric** [2].
-They treat 1 hour of low-effort laundry exactly the same as 1 hour of high-stakes exam preparation.
-They lack an understanding of cognitive and physical limits, allowing students to overbook their mental energy [3].
+The tools we rely on to stay organized actually make this worse.
+Popular apps like **Google Calendar, Notion, and Todoist** are strictly time-centric or task-centric.
+They treat one hour of folding laundry exactly the same as one hour of a high-stakes, stressful exam.
+They don't understand that our mental and physical energy have real, human limits.
+Just because our calendar says we have a "free hour" doesn't mean we have the cognitive capacity to match—and these apps let us blindly overbook ourselves right into burnout.

 ### 🥁 Our Solution: BitTyme
-**BitTyme** is a holistic workload manager and active capacity shield for students [3].
+We built **BitTyme**—a personal workload manager that acts as an active capacity shield for students.

 Inspired by musical tempos and computer bits, BitTyme shifts the focus from managing "time" to managing **human energy**.
-The application models a student's personal bandwidth as a balanced rhythm that shifts dynamically based on daily load across 5 core categories: **Mental, Physical, Social, Errands, and Time** [3].
+Instead of letting you pack your calendar with back-to-back blocks until you crash, BitTyme models your daily bandwidth as a personal rhythm.
+It maps out your actual energy levels across five key categories: **Mental, Physical, Social, Errands, and Time**.

+When your daily rhythm gets off-beat, BitTyme helps you adjust your tempo and protect your peace before you hit a wall.

 #### ✨ Key Features:
 1. **5-Bucket "Tempo Dashboard"**: Visualizing overall energy across Mental, Physical, Social, Time, and Errands as an active dashboard gauge [3].